TeenLife

 Why did you pick this particular summer program?

-Although I consider myself primarily a singer song-writer, I am curious about all aspects of the industry.
-Tisch’s Summer High School is the only program I found that would not only let me explore my many interests but give me exposure to a wide variety of music industry professionals.
-Getting to chat with Kesha about her songwriting and receiving advice from Beyonce’s publicist are opportunities I wouldn’t have had anywhere else.
+Although I consider myself primarily a singer-songwriter, I am curious about all aspects of the industry.
+Tisch’s Summer High School is the only program I found that would let me explore my many interests and expose me to a wide variety of music industry professionals.
+Getting to chat with Ke$ha about her songwriting and receiving advice from Beyonce’s publicist are opportunities I wouldn’t have had anywhere else.

 What was your favorite part of this program?

-For our final project, we had to produce an original song with randomly chosen bandmates and present a music video, along with our business plan.
+For our final project, we had to produce an original song with randomly chosen bandmates and present a music video and business plan.
 Collaborating with such a talented group of artists while applying what we were learning in class was priceless.
 The program definitely delivered on its promise of giving us the best summer ever.

 How do you think this program will help in what you want to do next?

 Where do you imagine yourself in 10 years?
-I had been interested in NYU for years but attending this program helped me see this truly was my number one college choice.
-It also gave me the chance to speak to people who have made a career out of their passion and not only inspired me to keep chasing my dreams, but gave me the tools to start making them a reality.
+I had been interested in NYU for years, and attending this program helped me see this truly was my number one college choice.
+It also gave me the chance to speak to people who have made a career out of their passion, inspired me to keep chasing my dreams, and gave me the tools to start making them a reality.
 In ten years, I see myself releasing music I’m proud of and creating unique concert experiences for my audiences.

 GILLIAN DIXON, Georgetown University